 This is one of the most popular marketing automation companies simply because it is easy to start marketing campaigns through it.
 Marketer tools being offered include lead management, social media marketing, inbound marketing, and analytics.

 Its objective is to increase user engagement.
-What it does is use smart data to respond to user’s interests in real time.
-For instance, when you go to Huffington Post, its homepage is going to be tailormade to your interests because of the way you responded or moved around on the website previously.
+What it does is use smart data to respond to the user’s interests in real-time.
+For instance, when you go to the Huffington Post, its homepage is going to be tailormade to your interests because of the way you responded or moved around on the website previously.

 6 Benefits of Using Salon Software